c-trl/pseg-pdf-parser/README.md

-# pseg-pdf-parser
+# PSEG PDF Parser

-nifty little helper script to turn pseg pdfs into csvs
+A nifty little helper script to turn pseg pdfs into csvs